-Why do birds sing?
-Why do they fuss with their feathers so much?
-How do I figure out what bird is outside my window?
-Learn about bird behaviors, such as feather maintenance, migration, flight, feeding, and vocalization, in this online series.
-You'll discover the physical characteristics of bird anatomy and how to strengthen your beginning skills as a birder.
-Topics will include attracting and observing birds, bird conservation projects and research, and how individuals can support local and global bird populations with everyday actions.
+Why do birds communicate?
+Why do some birds fuss with their feathers so much?
+You can identify a handful of birds, but now you're hooked and want to know even more.
+Learn about bird behaviors you might observe--such as feather maintenance, migration, flight, feeding, and communication--in this online series.
+Master the physical characteristics of bird anatomy, and how to strengthen your beginning skills as a birdwatcher.
+Topics will include attracting and observing birds, recording and sharing your observations, bird conservation projects and practices, and how individuals can support local and global bird populations with everyday actions and community science.

-Each weekly class will include optional, self-directed outdoor observation exercises and a 30-minute follow-up discussion session a week later, providing an opportunity for you to observe birds and then share your discoveries and questions with classmates and the presenters.
+Each weekly class will include some optional, self-directed outdoor observation exercises and a 30-minute follow-up discussion session a week later, providing an opportunity for you to observe birds for a week and then share your discoveries with classmates and the presenters.

-Presenters: Scott Santino, Education Manager and Teacher Naturalist at Ipswich River, Joel Wagner, Educator at Wellfleet Bay, and Doug Lowry, Adult Education Specialist and Teacher-Naturalist at North River, plus multiple guest presenters from Mass Audubon and beyond.
+Scott Santino, Teacher Naturalist at Ipswich River, Doug Lowry, Teacher-Naturalist at North River, and Lucy Gertz, Statewide Education Manager, plus multiple guest presenters from Mass Audubon and beyond.